| Editor's Note:

 achievers.
 You should also look into the "feeder"

 program that Spa Finder has developed.
+Step 2 - Identify

-The first step when
+the Objectives The first step when

 we start a new project is to make a site visit and gather information